 We are subject to government regulations pursuant to the Dredging Act, the Jones Act, the Shipping Act, and the Vessel Documentation Act.
 These statutes require vessels engaged in dredging in the navigable waters of the United States to be documented with a coastwise endorsement, to be owned and controlled by U.S. citizens, to be manned by U.S. crews, and to be built in the United States.
-The U.S. citizen ownership and control standards require the vessel-owning entity to be at least 75% U.S. citizen ownership test.
+The U.S. citizen ownership and control standards require the vessel-owning entity to be at least 75% U.S. citizen owned and prohibit the chartering of the vessel to any entity that does not meet the 75% U.S. citizen ownership test.
 These statutes, together with similar requirements for other sectors of the maritime industry, are collectively referred to as "cabotage" laws.